-Of course if you have backing musicians and/or singers you must make sure they are well considered that they fit with the overall image plan.
+Of course, if you have backing musicians and/or singers you must make sure they are well-considered that they fit with the overall image plan.

 Coming up with an image and style may take time and a good way to give yourself ideas is look at singers with similar musical tastes.
 Along with your own style and personality start to incorporate ideas that you are comfortable with on stage.

 Social media is an essential tool for a singer, therefore making sure there’s some synchronisation in all of them is important.
 Try not to confuse your fans by making each one of your social media platforms different.
-So make sure you’re Facebook cover photo is the same as your Twitter header, and you’re SoundCloud display picture is the same as your website display picture.
+So make sure you’re Facebook cover photo is the same as your Twitter header, and your SoundCloud display picture is the same as your website display picture.
 All the same!

 The same goes for your URL’s, the more synchronised they are, the easier it is to find you.

-For example Open Mic UK, use similar URL’s to increase search ability so you are easy to find:
+For example, Open Mic UK, use similar URL’s to increase searchability so you are easy to find:

 Promoting yourself is an important part of being a singer, so make sure you’re posters and leaflets are synchronised.
-Making them look too varied only causes for confusion.
+Making them look too varied only causes confusion.
 Have a running theme within your artwork, it’s easier for everyone and also saves you spending money on different artwork.
 So make sure the same logo is on your flyers, posters and your merchandise.

 The best way to become an artist that has many fans is to not label yourself as a certain genre; this can sometimes alienate certain fans.
-By not labelling yourself you’re open to play anywhere that is credible.
+By not labelling yourself you’re open to playing anywhere that is credible.
 After you’ve played a few gigs you’ll start to realise who you’re fan base is, that is the moment that you should start pin-pointing them.

 Some ways to improve your image is to be yourself.
 Be thankful and gracious to your fans, answer their questions and respond to their comments.
-After all they’ll be half the reason for your success eventually.
+After all, they’ll be half the reason for your success eventually.

 Fans love to see what their favourite artists are up to, so make sure you upload new pictures and videos regularly.
 The more you engage with them on a personal level, the more they’ll engage with you.
 And as always make sure posts are interesting and/or engaging.